-One scheme is for student developments operated and managed by educational establishments, and the second is for private sector developments.
+One scheme is for student developments operated and managed by educational establishments; the second is for private-sector developments.

 HMOs that are owned by educational establishments and are members of the Educational Establishment Code, and would ordinarily be licensable are exempt from HMO licensing.
 Licensable HMOs that are members of the private sector Code are not exempt from HMO licensing.
 Still, the Government’s Department of Communities & Local Government advises local authorities to discount their HMO licence fee for Code members.

 Further details are available at The National Code.